docuracy/Locolligo/README.md

 - [ ] Geocoding of place-names using Wikidata, Geonames, and Google APIs
 - [ ] Georeferencing of un-gazetteered places
 - [ ] Pelagios Registry metadata generation
+- [ ] Recogito meta-gazetteer generation

+## Limitations
+Dataset size is limited by local device memory.
+It may be possible to implement chunking to address this issue.

 ## LaNC Project Partners
 Thanks to various project partners, who may retain copyright in their respective sample datasets used in this software:

 * [Historic Environment Scotland](https://www.historicenvironment.scot/) - Scottish Charity No. SC045925 © Crown copyright and database right 2020.